CPAN-Security/security.metacpan.org/docs/guides/security-policy-for-authors.md

 A security policy tells users how to report security issues to the project maintainer(s), how the maintainer(s) will respond to security issues, and what software will be supported by them.

 A security policy might also be a requirement by some institutions or governments.
-Even if you are not subject to regulations of a government that requires security policies, potential users of your software are.
+Even if you the author are not subject to regulations of a government or institution that requires security policies, potential users of your software may be.
-Adding a security policy will make it easier for them to follow regulations.
+Adding a security policy will make it easier for them to follow regulations and use your software.

 Adding a security policy will not add any legal obligations or guarantees beyond your software's license.